Your Guide to the Gods of American Gods

 The youngest Zorya sister, the midnight star, is actually a creation of Gaiman’s imagination.
 When Gaiman was researching the book, he looked at the myths of the morning star and the evening star and thought to himself, as he explained in a 2011 interview with Patton Oswalt, “You know, it would be even cooler if there was a third.”
 She’s named after an Iggy Pop song — Sister Midnight.

-God Name: Anubis
+God name: Anubis

 Character name: Jacquel